Do you want to Fix the WordPress Memory Exhausted Error? or Want to know, How you can increase the memory limit on WordPress Website?

 - After selecting the file size click on the Save Changes button.

-So this is how you can increase memory limit in WordPress, and fix the WordPress Memory Exhausted Error.
+So this is how you can increase the memory limit in WordPress, and fix the WordPress Memory Exhausted Error.

 If this solution does not work for you, then this means your web hosting service provider does not allow WordPress to increase the PHP memory limit.